roger2727/MitchellRoger_T1A3/src/README.md

 <br>
 <br>

-## **Feature 1: The quiz works out if you are a sith or Jedi from the answers you give**
+## **Feature 1: The quiz**

-- The quiz uses a counter to count how many correct questions the user gets.
-Then I used an if statement to check if the user guessed correct more than half of the questions.
-If so, It will print out that you are a Jedi and display ASCII art.
+- The quiz uses a counter to count how many correct answers you give and It will print out the final result with assci art

   <br>
   <br>